shoprunback/documentation/source/includes/php/api_elements/_brand.md

 $brand = new \Shoprunback\Elements\Brand();
 ```

-The class Brand represents a group of Products.
+The class Brand represents the brand you're selling.
+Products belongs to a brand.
 You can create and delete Brands and add or remove Products from your Brands.

 **Once your retailer account is created and your company details entered**, a **default brand is created**.